top of page

 3. Renewal and Growth: The kukui tree sheds its leaves and produces new growth throughout the year, symbolizing the cycles of renewal and growth.
 This concept can be seen as a metaphor for personal growth and transformation.

-Orchid Lei for Lei Greeting at Lihue Airport Kauai Hawaii
+Kauai Lei Greeting Lihue Airport

 Book Your Lei Greeting Today with our User-Friendly Reservation form.